Redefining what's possible.

 Dr. Oesterle received her PhD in sociology from the University of Minnesota.
 Since joining the UW School of Social Work in 2002, she has worked with the Social Development Research Group (SDRG).
 Her research has two linked themes aimed at understanding how we can promote healthy development across the life span: 1) intervention research focused on preventing adolescent health-risking behaviors such as substance use and delinquency, and 2) life-course research with a focus on understanding positive young-adult development and its consequences for later life.

-Dr. Oesterle’s research is also aimed at understanding the transition to adulthood in the 21st century and its consequences for later life.
-She has investigated this topic with data from several influential longitudinal community studies, including the Seattle Social Development Project (J. David Hawkins and Karl G. Hill, principal investigators).
-Her current research examines pathways to adulthood and their consequences for later adult functioning, for example with respect to substance misuse.
-Her work also calls attention to differences in men’s and women's life courses.
+Dr. Oesterle has investigated the transition to adulthood in the 21st century and its consequences for later life with data from several influential lon! gitudinal community studies, including the Seattle Social Development Project.
+Her research examines pathways to adulthood and their consequences for later adult functioning, for example with respect to substance misuse.
+Her work also calls attention to differences in men's and women's life courses.